sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 * vertexModelBase -- a child of Simple2DActiveCell that serves as a base for... vertex models.
 Is currently restricted to vertex models where every vertex is three-fold coordinated

-* DatabaseNetCDF -- A NetCDF 4.x interface used to store simulation trajectories compactly
+* baseHDF5Database -- An interface used to write hdf5 files, storing simulation trajectories compactly

 * eigenMatrixInterface -- a very simple interface to the Eigen package; used to diagonalize the dynamical matrix